JeffreyRobertLynch/studiosync-hitl/README.md

-# StudioSync HITL: Model-Agnostic LLM Studio Alignment Engine
+# StudioSync HITL: Model-Agnostic LLM Evaluation Engine

-A **multi-tier LLM system** for evaluating and scoring TV Series pitches vs. multiple studio reference docs with **model-agnostic prompt engineering, output parsing, error handling, dashboard display, batch processing, and human-in-the-loop integration**.
+A **multi-tier LLM system** for evaluating and scoring input documents vs. reference docs with **model-agnostic prompt engineering, output parsing, error handling, dashboard display, batch processing, and human-in-the-loop integration**.
 Local models run in a **contained ecosystem** to protect **proprietary data**, **intellectual property**, and **business processes**.

+The use case featured below uses the system to evaluate pitches against studio mandates for granular, rubric-based scoring.

 ---